ufidon/netpro/labs/lab02/README.md

 #### **Deliverables:**
 - Modified NTP client code.
-- Screenshot of the output showing the current time.
+- Screenshot of the output showing all packet fields in human-readable format.

 ---